 The brief may also contain some or all of these, depending on your self-assessment:

-- Strength training suggestions based on your numbers and level – but not programming – either train with me, or see a local professional to get strength programming prescribed!
+- Strength training suggestions based on your numbers and level

-- Technical drills based on your movement style
+- Technical drills based on your movement style and weaknesses

 - How to structure your weeks, months or year, depending on the scale of your goals